Effective guitar warm up exercises to improve your playing

 These first couple of technical exercises are especially helpful for beginners.
 Even though these guitar finger exercises aren’t scales, they will help you to coordinate your left and right hand.

 Using a metronome or backing tracking track is recommended to help you keep good time.
+Here is a free metronome on our site.

 These exercises start as easy guitar warm ups and gradually increase in difficulty.
 If some of them start to feel like too wide of a stretch for your fingers, you can always play them higher up on the fretboard.
 This is because the frets are smaller as you go higher up, making it easier on your fingers.